tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 The user has multiple possibilities to control the use of resources on the mobile device, which are now all well-respected by Tiny Weather Forecast Germany.
 However, some of them will by their nature limit background syncs.

 Please check the following points:
 1. Make sure you have **not enabled** the system-wide *battery saver*.
 If enabled, consider to turn it off.
+If you want to keep using it, turn off *battery optimization* for Tiny Weater Forecast Germany (see below) to allow the app to still sync data.
 2. Make sure you have **not enabled** the system-wide *data saver*.
 If you use it, consider adding Tiny Weather Forecast Germany to the list of apps with *unrestricted data*.
 3. Make sure that in Settings -> Passwords & accounts -> Weather -> Account sync is **enabled** (default), and you did not turn it off.
 4. Check in the settings of Tiny Weather Forecast Germany that you have **enabled sync** for the desired data (e.g. weather, warnings and perhaps other categories).
 5. Make sure that you have **not restricted battery use** for Tiny Weather Forecast Germany.
 To check, go to the app info screen by long-pressing the app icon in the launcher, select app battery usage and select "unrestricted" (on older devices: turn off battery optimization for the app).
 6. For weather warnings, make sure you have **not disabled notifications** for Tiny Weather Forecast Germany and you have **not denied the notification permission**.
 You can check both in the app info.

-When the above fails, you may try the following:
+You may also try the following:
-- grant the app the "allow all the time" location permission.
+- make sure battery use is **not** *optimized* or *restricted* for Tiny Weather Forecast Germany.
+To check, go to the app settings.
+In the sync settings, you may see an option named "Battery optimization".
+If you see it, click it and allow to "always run in background".
 - try interacting with the app by opening it.

 When you use the Gadgetbridge support and notice that updates only occur rarely, you may, in addition to the points above, put a weather widget on your home screen.